boschrexroth/ctrlx-automation-sdk/doc/package-assets.md

 ### Required apps (optional)

-You can prohibit the uninstallation and deactivation of your app by setting `"required": true`.
+In specific scenarios (e.g. Brandlabeling (Theming App) or as ctrlX OS Partner) you might want to prohibit the uninstallation and deactivation of your app.
+To do so, you can set `"required": true` in your package-manifest.
+This option is only allowed in specific scenarios and requires a justification as part of validation of the app.

 !!! example